 That means that while it is a good idea to clean up in the wake of a head lice diagnosis, you can limit your field of battle to items that have come in direct contact with the patient’s head or hair in the past 48 hours.
 This might include:

 - Brushes and combs

 Anything that can be laundered should go in the washing machine—preferably with hot water.
 Other items can be tossed in the dryer on a high-heat setting for at least 30 minutes, soaked in a solution of bleach and water, or wrapped in plastic for 48 hours.

-How to Get Rid of Lice at Home
+How to Get Rid of Head Lice at Home

-Children’s skin is especially sensitive and vulnerable to chemicals and pesticides, and—fortunately—you really don’t need them (in most cases) to treat head lice at home.
+If you are wondering how to get rid of lice at home, you should know that children’s skin is especially sensitive and vulnerable to chemicals and pesticides, and—fortunately—you really don’t need them (in most cases) to get rid of head lice at home.
 It is important, however, to understand which natural lice treatments have proven effective and which are just rumors.

 And if you’re not currently facing a case of head lice, now is the best time to decide on a treatment option.
-When head lice comes home, you don’t want to make an emergency trip to the grocery store or pharmacy to get what you need.
-Make sure you have the best in-home treatment option on-hand and ready when you need it.
+Regarding lice treatment at home, you don’t want to make an emergency trip to the grocery store or pharmacy to get what you need.
+Make sure you have the best head lice home treatment option on-hand and ready when you need it.